Mabel Suffield Tolkien

-Mabel Tolkien (née Suffield, 1870 – 1904) was the mother of J.R.R.
+Mabel Tolkien (1870 – 1904) was the mother of J.R.R.
 Tolkien.
 She acted as Tolkien's tutor both in early life and in preparation for grammar school, and was an influence on his life, faith, and writing.
 Tolkien traced his interest in philology and romance to her, and his awareness of her hard work and suffering for the sake of her sons, especially when she was rejected by her family because of her conversion to Catholicism, left a lasting impact on him, as did her early death.